Relocating from the US to the UK?

 Couples and families

-If you do not have a pre-nup, it can be prudent to enter into a post-nup as part of your move, particularly as the finances between a married couple often change as part of a relocation.
+If you do not have a pre-nup, it can be prudent to enter intoĀ a post-nupĀ as part of your move, particularly as the finances between a married couple often change as part of a relocation.

-Find out more about the use of nuptial agreements when you have connections to the US and UK in this article.
+Find out more about the use of nuptial agreements when you have connections to the US and the UK in our article here.

 How we can help